rockstor/rockstor-doc/ups-setup/ups_setup.rst

     :scale: 80%
     :align: center

-The 3 modes are detailed in the following sections;
+The three modes are detailed in the following sections;
 :ref:`nut_standalone`, :ref:`nut_netserver`, and :ref:`nut_netclient`

 .. _nut_standalone: